quantumgc/TeXStyle/docs/platform.md

 In your local `texmf` tree place `TeXStyle.sty` and whatever class files you want in an appropriate subdirectory.

-## Linux
+## Linux/*BSD

 A default install of TeXLive generates a `~/texmf` directory which should be used to install local packages.
 Read [the thread](https://tex.stackexchange.com/questions/420620/what-is-texmf-and-what-is-its-relation-to-tex/420623) mentioned earlier and place `TeXStyle.sty` and whatever class files you want in an appropriate subdirectory.

 ## Mac

-MacTeX is literally repackaged LaTeX.
+MacTeX is literally repackaged TeXLive.
-Since macOS is also a *NIX at a [core](https://www.opengroup.org/openbrand/register/brand3632.htm "officially, macOS can be called UNIX compliant while Linux can't") level, the installation instructions shouldn't be too different from those for Linux.
+Since macOS is also a *NIX at a [core](https://www.opengroup.org/openbrand/register/brand3632.htm "officially, macOS can be called UNIX while Linux can't") level, the installation instructions shouldn't be too different from those for Linux.